 Garage doors use springs to balance the door weight.
 There are two types of springs used - extension and torsion.
-Torsion Springs are also available in an EZ-SetTM assembly option.
+Each of these is available in either a standard or EZ-SetTM assembly option.
 Please look at the drawings on page 8 to see which springs your old door has installed.
 If your present door uses standard torsion springs, do not attempt to remove the door or the springs yourself.
 They should be removed by a qualified door service professional.
 Attempting to remove a torsion spring assembly without proper training and tools may result in an uncontrolled release of spring forces which can cause serious or fatal injury.

-Extension springs and EZ-Set[TM] Springs are shown on a sectional garage door in the illustration on page 8 to see which springs your old door has.
+Extension springs and EZ-SetTM Springs are shown on a sectional garage door in the illustration on page 8 to see which springs your door has.
 The following instructions detail how to remove these springs.